prakashaditya13/DotWord_extension/README.md

 ## Installation

-Just go the [chrome extension webstore](https://chrome.google.com/webstore/category/extensions)(Currently not hosted on chrome) to install dot word extension into your chrome browser.
+Just go to the [chrome extension webstore](https://chrome.google.com/webstore/category/extensions)(Currently not hosted on chrome) to install dot word extension into your chrome browser.

 ## Usage